 Can you grow healthy hair if you PCOS?
 With this condition, your hair growth becomes something you need manage – below we provide an overview of biology behind PCOS’ impact on your hair as well as techniques, products and tools available.

-Role of hormones in PCOS and hair loss
+Hormones in PCOS hair loss

 Gravity theory of hair loss

-Important to mention another role of DHT – to actually grow hair.
+Important to mention another role of DHT: to actually grow hair.
 DHT receptors exist in sex hormone-sensitive areas of the body: armpits, pubic area, chest, face – that tends to get hair in puberty.
 So how come DHT destroys hair in scalp, but not in other parts of the body?